JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 Another downside is that a big unified pathtracing kernel uses more registers than separate kernels, which reduces occupancy and can hurt performance.
 It's not typically a huge loss, but it's something to be aware of.

 The real issue is that we're no longer tracing paths for both the primary vertex's diffuse _and_ specular lobes every frame.
 Before, we had dedicated passes for diffuse and specular GI paths (really just a single-bounce for diffuse GI, we weren't doing a full path), but now we're only tracing a single path, with stochastic lobe selection for dielectric materials that have two lobes.
 Tracing two separate paths would be too expensive.

+TODO: Screenshot of zero day before unified, and after unified with no specular boost

 Remember from the last post that dielectric materials are implemented as a thin specular lobe layered _over_ a diffuse lobe.
 Depending on what angle you view it at, the top specular layer gets a certain percentage of the energy, with the rest being transmitted to the diffuse layer beneath it.
 When picking a BRDF lobe to follow to keep tracing the path, we can importance sample the two layers according to these percentages, biasing towards picking the lobe that will receive a higher amount of energy.